nanomq/nanomq/docs/en_US/bridges/tcp-bridge.md

 ::::

+Tips: If you enabled SQLite feature, NanoMQ will automatically flush cached messages into disk when network is disconnected.
+NanoMQ will resend cached messages once bridging connection is restored.
+But each cached message will be resent in a certain interval to avoid bandwidth exhaustion.

 ## Test the Bridge

 This section will guide you in testing the newly established MQTT data bridge using the [MQTTX Client Tool](https://mqttx.app/).
 We will create two connections, one to NanoMQ and the other to the MQTT data bridge, to verify the message sending and receiving services of both NanoMQ and the data bridge.